damiansp/digitalSoundProcessing/README.md

 # digitalSoundProcessing

-This repository begins as code used while following the "Audion Signal Processing for Music Applications" course by Prof Xavier Serra and Prof Julius O Smith, III on Coursera.org found here: https://class.coursera.org/audio-002/lecture/preview and makes extensive use of the associated github repo found here: https://github.com/mtg/sms-tools
+This repository begins as code used and developed while following the "Audio Signal Processing for Music Applications" course by Prof Xavier Serra and Prof Julius O Smith, III on Coursera.org found here: https://class.coursera.org/audio-002/lecture/preview and makes extensive use of the associated github repo found here: https://github.com/mtg/sms-tools